Rodrigo Dias: Beira-Mar

 In June 2018, Rodrigo moved to Portugal and signed with Beira-Mar.
 He was the top scorer for Beira-Mar, scoring 20 goals in the league.
 After a successful season, he received offers from some Asian clubs.

 Quảng Nam

 In July 2019, Rodrigo signed with Vietnamese club Quảng Nam.

+Penang FC

+In 5 March 2024, Rodrigo signed for the Malaysian club Penang F.C. that currently playing in Malaysia Super League.